yshp57/dsc-1-02-13-measures-of-central-tendency-summary-online-ds-pt-100118/README.md

 623/11 = 56.6
 ```

+For most people the "mean" is what they think of as the default average.
+If I got paid $20k and you got paid $40k last year our "average" salary was $30,000.

 ### Median

 Median, in addition to mean is another measure of central tendency which refers to the data situated at exactly the middle location of the distribution.